ankane/ahoy/README.md

 When a person visits your website, Ahoy creates a visit with lots of useful information.

-- source (referrer, referring domain, campaign, landing page)
+- traffic source (referrer, referring domain, campaign, landing page)
 - location (country, region, and city)
 - technology (browser, OS, and device type)